Becoming a Carnivore

-It has been just shy of thirty days, and I am still feeling so much sharper in my thought processes, I have zero bloating, and all of the symptoms that had subsided have stayed away!
+It has been just shy of thirty days on the carnivore diet, and I am still feeling so much sharper in my thought processes, I have zero bloating, and all of the symptoms that had subsided have stayed away!
 There have been a total of 3 sporadic days where I fell slightly or completely off the wagon, and I have paid in symptoms the next days, including: itchy scalp, depressed mood, seasonal allergies, and some slight acne.

 My hormonal system will probably take some more time to level out, it’s really too soon to know, but I feel hopeful that this might be the key to that, too.

-WHAT A TYPICAL DAILY MEAL PLAN LOOKS LIKE FOR ME NOW:
+WHAT A TYPICAL DAILY MEAL PLAN LOOKS LIKE FOR ME ON THE CARNIVORE DIET:

-For now, I am honestly loving the foods I get to eat.
-I also feel like I rejoice in the lack of decision fatigue on where and what to eat.
+For now, I am honestly loving the foods I get to eat, and I feel like I rejoice in the lack of decision fatigue on where and what to eat.
 I have saved a ton of money on food already, despite what you might think since it’s all meat, and I have basically retired my bad snacking habit.

 – Coffee blended with 2 tbsp of salted grass-fed butter